useblocks/sphinx-c4/README.md

   * How to show the components of multiple containers in one picture?
 How to select the needed container-components to show?
 * **BUG**: "links incoming" is often not correct, as the incoming links are connected to a component inside the container.
   E.g. "Mobile app" does not have an incoming link to container "API Application", but to components (like "SignIn", "PW reset").
+* What about other diagram types: [Deploy diagram](https://c4model.com/diagrams/deployment), [Dynamic/Sequence diagram](https://c4model.com/diagrams/dynamic).
+  * How to implement these?
+  * For deployment, additional elements like "AWS S3" or "Azure functions" are usefull.